Equal pay deal for US women's soccer approved by judge - WHIZ News

-LOS ANGELES (AP) — The proposed $24 million settlement between U.S. women soccer players and the sport’s American governing body was approved Thursday by a federal judge, who scheduled a Dec.
+LOS ANGELES (AP) — The proposed $24 million settlement between U.S. women soccer players and the sport’s American governing body was given preliminary approval Thursday by a federal judge, who scheduled a Dec.
 5 hearing for final approval.

 U.S. District Judge R. Gary Klausner granted the motion for approval filed by the players.